vitiral/novault/README.md

+**NOTICE WARNING: This application is no longer actively maintained or in use by the author.
+Use at your own risk.**

 # NoVault: ultra simple and secure password management

 > Note: as of version 0.4.0 it is not expected that there will be breaking